nishio/LISP-on-browser/guide.rst

 (``Func``).
 The function is expected to have a ``run(args)`` method that returns the result.

+Finally, we can evaluate Lisp *forms*, i.e. list expressions like ``(func arg1 arg2 arg3)``.
+The first element is the function, and the rest of them are arguments.

-Finally, the ``eval`` method for cons pairs actually evaluates the expression.
+The ``eval`` method for cons pairs (``Cons.prototype.eval()``) takes care of them.
 We first evaluate the first element (a function), then all others (the arguments).
 Finally, we pass the evaluated arguments to a function and return its result.

 For the interpreter to give sensible error messages, we also add simple type checking (``lisp.checkType``).